A comparison theorem for semi-abelian schemes over a smooth curve

 We will now prove that the composed arrow (\ref{comparrrow}) is epimorphic.
-As the reader may check we have a commutative diagram where the lower isomorphism is by pseudo-commutativity of the triangle in the proof of \ref{compatcartierex}.
-The left (resp. right) vertical arrow is invertible as well by the above claim (resp. \ref{freliso} \ref{frelisoii}).
+As the reader may check, we have a commutative diagram where the lower isomorphism is by pseudo-commutativity of the triangle in the proof of Lem. \ref{compatcartierex}.
+The left (resp. right) vertical arrow is invertible as well by the above claim (resp.
+Lem. \ref{freliso} \ref{frelisoii}).
 The first arrow in (\ref{comparrrow}) is thus invertible.

 Let us now investigate the second arrow in (\ref{comparrrow}).
 Consider the following commutative square of $\cal Crys(X^\s/\Sigma_1,\O)$: Vertical arrows are isomorphisms by the claim.
 The arrow $nat$ is epimorphic and thus $\phi^*\phi_*(nat)$ also.
-We conclude that $\phi_*(nat)$ is epimorphic as well since is conservative for epimorphisms (it is a faithful exact functor between abelian categories by \ref{lemcartierex2} \ref{lemcartierex2i}, \ref{lemcartierex2ii} and \ref{exactcrysk} \ref{exactcryski}).
+We conclude that $\phi_*(nat)$ is epimorphic as well since is conservative for epimorphisms (it is a faithful exact functor between Abelian categories by Lem. \ref{lemcartierex2} \ref{lemcartierex2i}, \ref{lemcartierex2ii} and Prop. \ref{exactcrysk} \ref{exactcryski}).
 We have thus proven that the composed arrow (\ref{comparrrow}) is epimorphic as desired.

-We already know that the bottom sequence of the following tautologically commutative diagram of $Mod((X^\s/\Sigma_\infty)_{crys},\O)$ is exact (recall that $\iota_{1,*}$ is exact by \ref{iotacrysex}): Exactness of the top sequence follows formally since the left square is cartesian (by definition of $Fil^1D$) and the middle vertical arrow is epimorphic (since $D$ is a crystal).
+We already know that the bottom sequence of the following tautologically commutative diagram of $Mod((X^\s/\Sigma_\infty)_{crys},\O)$ is exact (recall that $\iota_{1,*}$ is exact by Lem. \ref{iotacrysex}): Exactness of the top sequence follows formally since the left square is cartesian (by definition of $Fil^1D$) and the middle vertical arrow is epimorphic (since $D$ is a crystal).

-\ref{liesurjii} The definition of the morphism $ch_f$ is purely formal from the canonical isomorphisms $\iota_1 f\simeq f\iota_1$, $Ff\simeq Ff$, $\phi f\simeq f\phi$, $if\simeq fi$.
-The composition constraint for the $ch_f$'s moreover follows from the compatibility of these isomorphisms with respect to composition in $f$.
+\ref{liesurjii} The definition of the morphism $ch_f$ is purely formal from the canonical isomorphisms $\iota_1 f\simeq f\iota_1$, $Ff\simeq Ff$, $\phi f\simeq f\phi$ and $if\simeq fi$.
+The composition constraint for the $ch_f$'s moreover follows from the compatibility of these isomorphisms with respect to composition of different $f$'s.
 It remains to check that $ch_f$ is in fact an isomorphism.
 We can always assume that both $X^\s$ and $X'^\s$ have global $p$-bases as in the proof of \ref{liesurji}.
 There is the following commutative diagram on $(X'_{et},\O)$: